-6. Grasp the raised section of the lamp and gently pull the lamp out of the projector.
+6. Lift up the lamp handle and gently pull the lamp out of the projector.

-Note: ^(hg) The lamp(s) in this product contain mercury.
+Note: Ho The lamp(s) in this product contain mercury.
 Please consult your state and local regulations regarding disposal or recycling.
 Do not put in the trash.